 A Treasurer-Elect shall be elected to serve with the Treasurer during his/her final year in office.
-The Treasurer-Elect should be a member or past member of the board of directors.
+The Treasurer-Elect should be a past member of the board of directors.
+Only current board members who are completing his/her current two year term are eligible.
 Upon elevation to the position of Treasurer-Elect, the position so vacated should be filled with a representative from the same district or a newly elected member-at large.
 The Treasurer-Elect shall be elevated to the office of Treasurer without again standing for election.

 Section 10.
 Secretary-Elect

 A Secretary-Elect shall be elected to serve with the Secretary during his/her final year in office.
-The Secretary-Elect should be a member or past member of the board of directors.
-Upon elevation to the position of Secretary-Elect, the position so vacated should be filled with a representative from the same district or a newly elected member-at large.
+The Secretary-Elect should be a past member of the board of directors.
+Only current board members who are completing his/her current two year term are eligible Upon elevation to the position of Secretary-Elect, the position so vacated should be filled with a representative from the same district or a newly elected member-at large.
 The Secretary-Elect shall be elevated to the office of Secretary without again standing for election.